TanguyLichau/MangaReader/README.md

 # MangaReader Backend

-This is the API which will be used in the uoming MangaReader Frontend project.
+This is the API which will be used in the upcoming MangaReader Frontend project.
 It is a simple CRUD API that allows the user to interact with a MongoDB Cloud database in order to retrieve information about mangas stored there.
-This API inudes a local strategy to login and a JWT strategy to access protected routes.
+This API includes a local strategy to login and a JWT strategy to access protected routes.

 ---